TheMrityunjayPathak/SuperMarketSalesAnalysis/README.md

 ## Problem Statement

-- The objective of this project is to analyze sales data and gain insights into customer purchasing behavior, product performance, and overall trends, of the supermarket business.
+- To analyze sales data and gain insights into customer purchasing behavior, product performance and overall trends of the supermarket business.

 ## Streamlit Web App